 Welcome to the Shire of Brewarrina, a rural and remote community located in the outback region of New South Wales on the banks of the Barwon/Darling River.

-The shire covers an area of 19,000 square km’s and borders the state line of Queensland and is surrounded by the local governments of Walgett, Warren, Bogan and Bourke.
+The shire covers an area of 19,000 square kilometres.
+It borders the state line of Queensland and is surrounded by the local governments of Walgett, Warren, Bogan and Bourke.

 The shire of Brewarrina respectfully acknowledges the Traditional Owners of the land we govern, the Ngemba, Murrawarri, Euahlayi, Weilwan, Ualari and Barranbinya peoples, and pay our respect to their Elders past and present.
 We acknowledge and honour the unbroken spiritual, cultural and political connection they have maintained to this unique place for more than 2000 generations.